-We are able to support most adults living independently with complex needs and have experience with attachment and personality disorders, those on the Autism Spectrum, people with mental health issues, mild learning disabilities and challenging and inappropriate behaviours.
+We are able to support most adults living independently with non-complex needs and have experience with attachment and personality disorders, those on the Autism Spectrum, people with mental health issues, mild learning disabilities and challenging and inappropriate behaviours.

 OPENhouse welcomes and provides Housing and Support to adults who are at risk of homelessness and seek accommodation and support for independence in Stroud, Gloucestershire.

-We are able to support most adults with complex needs and have experience with attachment and personality disorders, those on the Autism Spectrum, people with mental health issues, mild learning disabilities and challenging and inappropriate behaviours.
+We are able to support most adults with non-complex needs and have experience with attachment and personality disorders, those on the Autism Spectrum, people with mental health issues, mild learning disabilities and challenging and inappropriate behaviours.